 It’s common to be a little nervous when joining new groups and meeting new people, so you’re not alone if you feel that way.
 While these tips may seem obvious, sometimes our nerves get the better of us so these should help.

-Arriving early and being prepared can go a long way.
+- Prepare and don’t be late: Arriving early and being prepared can go a long way.
 If you’re going to a networking event, it might be a good idea to arrive first.
 By arriving early, you can ensure you get a good seat or ease into conversations more comfortably, rather than showing up after everyone else has arrived.
+If you’re early you can usually speak to the organizers too who will be more used to speaking to strangers than other new joiners.

-Asking questions and showing interest can open doors and perhaps teach you something new.
+- Be curious: Asking questions and showing interest can open doors and perhaps teach you something new.
 And if you connect with one or more people, follow up with them!
-Send a Facebook message, a text, or even a LinkedIn invite.
+Send a Facebook/Instagram request, a text, or even a LinkedIn invite.
 Don’t let the connection flounder once you’ve left the event.

 New friends and new adventures await!